 Sometimes, however, a long-term or permanent fostering arrangement is the most appropriate option for a child.
 This might be because the child continues to have regular contact with their relatives.
 Long-term fostering means they will stay with you until they become adults and are ready to live independently.

-Before you apply to foster, think about what might suit your family and the skills you have – you may be able to specialise in one of our specialist schemes.
+Before you apply to foster, think about what might suit your family, and what skills you have – you may be able to be part of one of our specialist schemes.

 Get in touch